 Therefore, the metaphor of the Magic Theatre helps me to understand the general gist of the novel, which is the idea that all human beings have to make efforts so as to possess a philosophical outlook and not perceive everything too seriously.

-Thus, the laughter in the novel is the symbol of the immortals, enlightenment, and eternity.
-For Harry, humor is the instrument to overcome time that he uses so as to reach the transcendence.
+Thus, the laughter in the novel is the symbol of immortals, enlightenment, and eternity.
+For Harry, humor is the instrument to overcome time that he uses so as to reach transcendence.
 Furthermore, the highest laughter starts in the irony with respect to oneself.
 Apparently, that means that Magic Theatre reveals the ultimate truth about the significance of the things in the world.
 Harry comes to the conclusion that it is necessary to have a serious attitude only toward those things, which deserve it, while others have to become the object of laughter.
-Hereby, that means that only those things that a person considers to be substantial and meaningful deserve the sufferings.
-On the contrary, those things that are not dependent on people have to be perceived as jokes of life that provoke people’s ironical reaction.
+Hereby, that means that only those things that a person considers to be substantial and meaningful deserve the suffering.
+On the contrary, those things that are not dependent on people have to be perceived as jokes of life that provoke people’s ironic reaction.

 At the same time, the Magic Theatre is an ominous symbol, while irrational and highly emotional actions may contribute to the frightening consequences.
 For instance, Harry kills his fair one Hermine.
-Thus, I perceive this metaphor as a symbol of the ambiguity of humans’ life.
-The court of the immortals, where Mozart is the Supreme Court justice, blames Harry for the abuse of the Magic Theatre because he does not see the difference between the reality and its reflection in the mirror.
+Thus, I perceive this metaphor as a symbol of the ambiguity of humans life.
+The court of the immortals, where Mozart is the Supreme Court justice, blames Harry for the abuse of the Magic Theatre because he does not see the difference between reality and its reflection in the mirror.
 According to the court’s decision, Harry has committed the fictitious crime because he has used the reflected knife.
 The Magic Theatre is imperturbable, while the verdict of the court is tragic for Harry.
 He has to continue his life in the eternal perspective, becoming an object of laughter of the immortals.
 Therefore, Harry is doomed to listen to the radio music of life and learn how to laugh.
 Mozart explains the court’s verdict,

 You wanted to be executed and to have your head chopped off, you lunatic!
-For this imbecile ideal you would suffer death ten times over.
+For this imbecile ideal, you would suffer death ten times over.
 You are willing to die, you coward, but not to live.
 The devil, but you shall live!
 It would serve you right if you were condemned to the severest of penalties.
 (Hesse 101)

-Apparently, such words contribute to the thoughts about the essence of life and the ultimate purpose of humans’ existence.
+Apparently, such words contribute to thoughts about the essence of life and the ultimate purpose of humans’ existence.
 The metaphor of the Magic Theatre has influenced my reasoning behind this issue.
 I have come to the conclusion that the author wants to demonstrate the whole life as a tragicomedy, where the person has to decide what is true and worth sufferings and what is a joke of destiny.

-Harry does not reach the level of immortals, and his personal evolutional is not over.
+Harry does not reach the level of immortals, and his personal evolution is not over.
 He has to wander in the world of riddles and sufferings, steppe wolves and painful transformations.
 However, due to the Magic Theatre, Harry has understood the essence of his mistake; thus, after the court, Harry knows the right strategy.
-He wants to endeavor this magical game one more time and wants to play again at the Magic Theatre to experience the pain and sufferings, to be terrified with his foolishness, and to wander in the caves of his soul.
+He wants to endeavor this magical game one more time and wants to play again at the Magic Theatre to experience the pain and suffering, to be terrified with his foolishness, and to wander in the caves of his soul.

-In my opinion, the author of the novel uses the symbol of the Magic Theatre to illustrate the sufferings of the Steppenwolf owing to the narrowness of his personality and show the possible development of the humankind to the image of the ideal people, who are immortals.
+In my opinion, the author of the novel uses the symbol of the Magic Theatre to illustrate the sufferings of the Steppenwolf owing to the narrowness of his personality and show the possible development of humankind to the image of the ideal people, who are immortals.
 The metaphor of the Magic Theatre is their kingdom, which becomes the purpose of Harry’s personal transformation.
-As opposed to the real, normal, and ordinary life, Hesse suggests the genuine, eternal, and meaningful world, namely the transcendent universe, which is the world of the immortals.
+As opposed to the real, normal, and ordinary life, Hesse suggests the genuine, eternal, and meaningful world, namely the transcendent universe, which is the world of immortals.
 At the same time, the metaphor of the Magic Theatre is a symbol of a challenge that an individual has to overcome.
-It helps to consider the novel as a history of an attempt that everybody makes with the purpose of making the life better and experience happiness.
+It helps to consider the novel as a history of an attempt that everybody makes with the purpose of making the life better and experiencing happiness.
 Thus, I perceive this symbol to be capacious because it embodies the author’s conception concerning the meaning of life and struggle.

-You can bouy book review on this or any other topic at 123HelpMe.org.
+You can buy book review on this or any other topic at 123HelpMe.org.
 Don’t waste your time, order now!

 To summarize, in the analyzed novel, the author does not suggest the algorithm of the problem’s solution, but he only shows the possible variants.
-The work of fiction comes to its logical conclusion, stating that it is life that brings relief, while the death is powerless.
-In order to learn how to live, it is necessary to start to understand and accept every personal trait, laugh at nonsense and banality of the world, and laugh at oneself.
-Therefore, only via these stages, a person can attain the inner harmony, appreciate the world and reach the kingdom of immortals.
+The work of fiction comes to its logical conclusion, stating that it is life that brings relief, while death is powerless.
+In order to learn how to live, it is necessary to start to understand and accept every personal trait, laugh at the nonsense and banality of the world, and laugh at oneself.
+Therefore, only via these stages, a person can attain inner harmony, appreciate the world, and reach the kingdom of immortals.
 These truths become evident for Harry only in the Magic Theatre, which embodies the absurdity of life and at the same time hints at the necessary actions for the person so as to cope with it with the help of wisdom and laughter.
 Thus, this metaphor is the most crucial in the novel because it reveals the gist of this literary work and enables the readers to understand the author’s idea.